renovatebot/renovate/docs/usage/modules/manager.md

 ### File Matching

 Most managers have a default `fileMatch` array.
-`fileMatch` is an array of Regular Expression strings used to match against the repository file list.
+The `fileMatch` array contains Regular Expression strings that match against the repository file list.

 #### Managers with no default fileMatch

-Some managers have no default `fileMatch`, because they have no file naming convention that would let Renovate intelligently filter them.
+Some managers have no default `fileMatch` array, because they have no filename convention that would let Renovate intelligently filter them.
-In such a case, the manager will be effectively disabled until you configure a `fileMatch` value, e.g. like the following:
+In such a case, the manager will be disabled until you configure a `fileMatch` value, e.g. like the following:

 ```json
 {